Montes Universales

 Montes Universales is a 32 km long mountain range in the southeastern end of the Iberian System.
 Its highest point is the 1,935 m high summit known as Caimodorro.
 The 1,830 m high Muela de San Juan is another important peak.

-Administratively, the Montes Universales belong to the Sierra de Albarracín comarca of Aragon, therefore there are often confused with the geographical Sierra de Albarracín mountain range.
+Administratively, the Montes Universales belong to the Sierra de Albarracín comarca of Aragon, therefore they are often confused with the geographical Sierra de Albarracín mountain range.